Dr Markus Fraundorfer

 - Website: Twitter | Researchgate

-Before joining POLIS in November 2018, I was a post-doctoral research fellow at the University of Sao Paulo, Institute of International Relations.
-I received my PhD in 2014 from the University of Hamburg (in collaboration with the GIGA German Institute of Global and Area Studies.
+Before joining the School of Politics and International Studies (POLIS) in November 2018, I was a post-doctoral research fellow at the University of Sao Paulo, Institute of International Relations (2014-2018).
+I received my PhD in 2014 from the University of Hamburg (in collaboration with the GIGA German Institute of Global and Area Studies).
 I have held visiting positions at the Catholic University of Rio de Janeiro (PUC-Rio), the University of Brasília and the University of Edinburgh.

 - Questions of global justice and global democracy: the global system today suffers from a severe democratic deficit, with abysmal inequalities all around the globe.
 The more democratic and equitable the global governance system can be designed, the more opportunities may arise to tackle global challenges in a sustainable way, respecting the planet's rich biodiversity as well as the needs and interests of our own species and other non-human species.
 Which strategies do exist to realistically democratise the global system?
 How to confront the current rise of authoritarianism around the globe?
 What does justice mean in the face of challenges that span the entire planet?
 And how to reinvent democracy in a global (or planetary) age?